Early management errors

 The battery factory was just part of a supply chain that spanned the globe-and that drove costs and delays.
 Body panels for the Roadster should be produced in France, the engines come from Taiwan.
 Tesla planned to buy battery cells in China, then combine them into battery packs in Thailand.
 The battery packs had to be carefully stored and kept as short as possible to avoid power losses.

 Then they went by ship to England, where customs formalities were settled.
 According to the plans of Tesla, production of the bodywork and installation of the battery packs at Lotus should take place, then the roadster should come by ship around the Cape Horn to Los Angeles.
 In this scenario, Tesla would have had to finance a large portion of the car and had no chance of making sales with the parts before the end of six or nine months.

-"The idea was to go to Asia, get things done quickly and cheaply, and earn money by car," says Forrest North, one of the engineers sent to Thailand.
-"But as we discovered, the really complicated things can be done cheaper here and you have fewer delays and problems."
+“The idea was to go to Asia, get things done quickly and cheaply, and make money by car,” says Forrest North, one of the engineers sent to Thailand.
+"As we found out, the really complicated things can be done more cheaply here and you have fewer delays and problems."

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!